 Living Lab

-DBP is partnering with tech groups to solve operational and quality of life challenges facing cities.
+DBP partners with tech groups to solve operational and quality of life challenges facing cities.
 Using DBP-operated public spaces as testing grounds for their smart city technologies, participating groups and startups will share their data and findings with DBP for future planning purposes.

 Meet the groups that are launching pilots studies in Downtown Brooklyn.